Sebaestschjin/tts-tools/packages/savefile/README.md

 If you want to change that order, rearrange the entries to your needs.

 Adding, removing states also works the same, but uses `States` directory and `States.json` file instead.

-# Correctness

-The object folders are named by using the assigned nickname (the name visible in the tooltip), followed by a dot and their GUID.
-If the object doesn't have a nickname it's internal name will be used (e.g. `HandTrigger` for Hand Zones).
-This should make each folder unique in their respective nesting level.
-However it is possible, that a container contains multiple objects with the same name and same GUID, since uniqueness for GUID inside containers is not enforced by TTS.
-Only while placing the object from the container onto the table, will a duplicate GUID be replaced by TTS.
-Make sure that you don't have this case for your containers as the tool currently doesn't check for this case.